snabbco/snabb/README.md

 27. short form for dellink(name)
 28. use S.if_nametoindex to convert interface names to numbers in nl where number not.
 29. performance counters
+30. define a bitshift function that works correctly with unsigned output.